The Resistance Cover Art

 A stage had been erected in the park’s center.
 Five people in restraints stood upon it, their faces reflecting terror and defiance.
 Around them, a crowd gathered with glazed, fascinated eyes.

-An Ascendancy officer addressed the crowd through amplified speakers.
 “These individuals have rejected the harmony of the Collective, spread disinformation, and sabotaged the path to perfection.
-Today, they will be reintegrated and finally experience the peace they’ve denied themselves.”
+Today, they will be reintegrated.
+They will finally experience the peace they’ve denied themselves.”

 “I refuse your false unity!” she shouted, her voice carrying across the park.
 “Humanity was never meant to live like insects in a hive!”